neurohackweek/nhw-lesson-testing/_episodes/01-testing.md

 >    - Check that this volume is consistent across runs
 >    - Add `fslreorient2std` and `robustfov` and then run the rest
 >    - Check that this volume is similar to your previous result {: .challenge}

+### Another thought experiment

+How should we test a task fMRI analysis?

+> ## Take home excercise (click on the arrow to the right to open)
+>
+>  We will modify the previous example to use a dockerfile and mybinder.
+>
+>    - Add dockerfile
+>    - Create mybinder generator
+{: .challenge}